Photography Tips for Beginners

 5. In the beginning, don’t waste too much time on equipment

-You’ll read many articles and blog posts that will tell you that your camera equipment doesn’t matter and it’s all about you, the photographer.
+You’ll read many articles and blog posts that will tell you that your camera equipment doesn’t matter and that it’s all about you, the photographer.
 In essence, this is correct, but it’s also a bit misleading.
 As you progress on your journey and move to focus on one or two genres, they will come with specific “must-have” bits of kit.

 When your start out, get a smaller camera and one prime lens (or quality zoom lens) and get out and shoot.
 Look at second-hand camera stores that offer small warranties and get them to help you with a starter combination.
 I have an article on how to buy your first camera HERE.